giannilmbd/dynare/doc/manual/source/the-model-file.rst

     corresponds to the exogenous variables (in the order of declaration).
-In the presence of measurement error, the field will contain the variance contribution after measurement error has been taken out, *i.e.* the decomposition will be conductedof the actual as opposed to the measured variables.
+In the presence of measurement error, the field will contain the variance contribution after measurement error has been taken out, *i.e.* the decomposition will be conducted of the actual as opposed to the measured variables.

 .. matvar:: oo_.conditional_variance_decomposition_ME